 “Get ‘Gator over here to talk with her,” Amy proposes.

 “Get up, Jack,” I shake him, knowing he was already half-awake.
 We get dressed while the girls start breakfast.
 We have three more days of vacation.
-I suddenly felt good about the fight, but there’s no Tommy to share it with.
+I suddenly feel good about the fight, but there’s no Tommy to share it with.
 Before eating, I call him.

 “What are you doing?”